shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 File `extension.json` was modified.
 ```

 This created a `List` screen in `app/screens/List.js` file.
 The reason we named it List is because in the [My First Extension]({{ site.url }}/docs/extensions/my-first-extension/introduction) tutorial series we'll turn this screen into a list of restaurants, but for now, a template screen will suffice.
-Any time you create a new screen it'll be a simple `Hello World!` screen.
+Any time you create a new screen it'll be a simple Hello World screen.

 To fit the app, lets change the `app/screens/List.js` file so it says `Lets eat!` instead of `Hello World!`: